Is it Really Fall Until You Visit Gull Meadow Farms?

 6 – Get Lost in the Corn Maze

 Like many local orchards, Gull Meadow Farms updates its corn maze theme annually.
-For 2022, the maze theme is Bee Kind.
+For 2023, the maze theme is First Day Shoe Fund.

 Corn Mazes at Gull Meadow Farms

-6-Acre Corn Maze (Day): Included with activities’ admission on weekends and weeknights.
+6-Acre Corn Maze: Included with activities’ admission on weekends and weeknights.
 Available for an additional fee with early weekday admission (10:00 AM – 4:00 PM, Mon – Fri).

 Mini Maze: Great alternative for younger visitors with fewer turns and less walking.
+There’s only one entrance and exit.
 Included in general admission.

 7 – Grab Some (Farm) Grub